pwittrock/kubebuilder-workshop/README.md

 Controller will be managing.

 The generated `add` stub watches Deployments *owned* by the Controller.
 Instead we want to watch StatefulSets and Services *owned* by the Controller.
+Modify / copy the `Watch` configuration for Deployment.

-- *No-Op* - Watch MongoDB (EnqueueRequestForObject) - this was scaffolded for you
+1. *Add* - Watch Services - and map to the Owning MongoDB instance (using `EnqueueRequestForOwner`)
-- *Remove* - Watch Deployments - you aren't managing Deployments so remove this
+1. *Add* - Watch StatefulSets - and map to the Owning MongoDB instance (using `EnqueueRequestForOwner`)
-- *Add* - Watch Services - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you are managing Services so add add this
+1. *Remove* - Watch Deployments - you aren't managing Deployments so remove this
-- *Add* - Watch StatefulSets - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you are managing StatefulSets so add this
+1. *No-Op* - Watch MongoDB (EnqueueRequestForObject) - this was scaffolded for you

-**Package Hints:**
+##### Package Hints

 - the `StatefulSet` struct is in package `appsv1 "k8s.io/api/apps/v1"`
 - the `Service` struct is in package `corev1 "k8s.io/api/core/v1"`